revstackhq/splice-framework/PLAYBOOK.md

-# The Flux Framework: Context-Driven Engineering for the AI Era
+# The Splice Framework: Context-Driven Engineering for the AI Era

 **Version:** 1.0.0
 **Core Premise:** Syntax is no longer the bottleneck; context transfer is.
 Scrum was built to manage human typing speed.
-Flux is built to orchestrate AI generation.
+Splice is built to orchestrate AI generation.

 In the AI era, measuring developer productivity in "Story Points" or "Two-Week Sprints" is an anchor.
 Developers should not type boilerplate; they should stitch components, audit architecture, and guide AI models using perfect contextual documentation.